 Pocket Guide to Hawai‘i’s Trees and Shrubs (1999),

-Enjoying Birds and Other Wildlife in Hawaii (2002), and
+Enjoying Birds and Other Wildlife in Hawaii (2002),

-Birds and Bats of Palau (with Mandy Etpison 2008).
+Birds and Bats of Palau (with Mandy Etpison 2008),

-Illustration work.
-Because he has no formal art training, Dr. Pratt considers his illustrative work to be “a hobby that got out of hand.”
+Illustration work: Because he has no formal art training, Dr. Pratt considers his illustrative work to be “a hobby that got out of hand.”
 His first illustrated book was G. H. Lowery's

 The Mammals of Louisiana and its Adjacent Waters (1974), soon followed by illustrations of birds and mammals for